"Any Job Offers Out There?" [Top of page]

 5) Fewer and fewer companies continued to go to the trouble to respond to submitted resumes, and even began saying in their ads things like "Only successful applicants will be contacted"; "Previous applicants need not apply"; and there were more and more ads in Japanese (in an English language newspaper) for J-nationals only, along with ads in English very blatantly and shamelessly saying "Japanese nationals only".

-6) There are now fewer total ads in the paper in the first place, and most places (most!) don't even bother to respond to resumes sent them.
-[Top of page]
+in the first place, and most places (most!) don't even bother to

 "On Trains & In Life" [Top of page]